Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/functionality/applicationrules.md

 Check out all possible conditions and wallpaper playback options for more types of application rules.
 You can also configure Wallpaper Engine to mute or pause when you launch a certain application.

 ::: tip
 You can also change these settings for all applications in the **Performance** tab of the Wallpaper Engine settings.
-If you are having performance issues in multiple games, for example, it may make sense to just change the **Other applications fullscreen** option to **Stop (free memory)** so that Wallpaper Engine will turn itself off when you launch any game or fullscreen application.
+If you are having performance issues in multiple games, for example, it may make sense to just change the **Other application fullscreen** option to **Stop (free memory)** so that Wallpaper Engine will turn itself off when you launch any game or fullscreen application.
 :::